Welcome to XProc.org

 XProc.org is a website about XProc: An XML Pipeline Language, a specification under development at the W3C, and its use, implementation, and extensions.

 XProc is a language designed for describing operations to be performed on XML documents.
 The official specification for XProc is XProc: An XML Pipeline Language.
-It is currently a Candidate Recommendation Working Draft.
+It is a Recommendation.

 XProc is designed to address the common problem of how to compose XML processes.
 Many document processing scenarios involve some combination of XML technologies; canonical examples include XInclude, schema validation, and transformation.